UpdateHub/updatehub.github.io/docs/quick-start.md

 ![updatehub access ID creation](img/quickstart/created-access-id.png)

+!!! warning
-Please keep in mind that **THIS IS THE ONLY TIME THE ACCESS KEY WILL EVER BE AVAILABLE TO YOU!** After closing the window the access key cannot be retrieved again, so be sure to copy and save it on a confiable medium!
+    Please keep in mind that **THIS IS THE ONLY TIME THE ACCESS KEY WILL EVER BE AVAILABLE TO YOU!** After closing the window the access key cannot be retrieved again, so be sure to copy and save it on a reliable medium!

 With those credentials the **updatehub** Yocto layers will have the necessary information to access the management server API and push new updates.